 Organizations that give performance reviews can use those scores to evaluate the success of your coaching program.
 Look for an increase in the scores from pre-coaching to post-coaching.

 These are just a few examples of measurable goals you can set for your coaching program.
 By being clear about what success looks like, you will be able to more accurately measure the ROI of your investment.

-It’s also important to consider the time frame over which the benefits were generated (the most commons been: three, six or twelve months).
+It's also important to consider the time frame over which the benefits were generated (the most commonly being: three, six, or twelve months).